alterior-mvc/alterior/packages/web-server/README.md

 }
 ```

+## Route Middleware

-To add route-specific middleware, use the `middleware` property of the options object:
+To add middleware to a specific route, use the `middleware` property of the options object:

 ```typescript
 @Get('/foo', { middleware: [fileUpload] })